Blanding's turtle (Photo by Ryan M. Bolton)

 Help protect a piece of Prince Edward County’s wild south coast

-Located at Ostrander Point, on the south coast of Prince Edward County, is 135 acres (55 hectares) of wild, undeveloped shoreline, coastal wetland, forest, alvar and grassland.
+Located at Ostrander Point, on the south coast of Prince Edward County, lies 55 hectares (135 acres) of wild, undeveloped shoreline, coastal wetland, forest, alvar and grassland.
 The Nature Conservancy of Canada (NCC) has signed an agreement to purchase this stellar property, and we need your help to protect it for the long term.

 Part of the Prince Edward County South Shore Important Bird and Biodiversity Area (IBA), the property — and the south coast generally — provides vital staging and stopover habitat for a wide variety of migratory birds.
 Its open habitats could also be critical for grassland birds in the future.

 The property contains 16 hectares (40 acres) of rare costal wetland — part of the Provincially Significant South Bay Coastal Wetland that connects to Lake Ontario to the west — that provides habitat for a number of migratory birds, turtles, frogs and fish.

 The surrounding area also provides habitat for a variety of bat species, such as the at-risk little brown myotis, big brown bat, hoary bat and the migratory silver-haired bat and eastern red bat.

 The landowners have given NCC the opportunity to purchase the property before they put it on the open market.
 But we have a deadline, and the door on this vital conservation project is closing fast.
 NCC must raise $1.2 million by fall 2019 to protect this link of the local conservation chain and to further invest in habitat stewardship in the Ostrander Point area.